INDIGO-Initiative/indigo-standard/docs/index.rst

 Data collected in this way allows for analysis of the sector as a whole, as well as changes in organisational behaviour over time.

+Relationships between organisations
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The data model allows for lightweight modelling of control relationships between organisations, of the form "Organisation A is controlled by Organisation B".

+This is useful in cases where, for example, investments are held in subsidiary companies and there is a common parent company that can be used for analysis.

+A *controlling* organisation is described like a normal organisation.

+A relationship between two organisations is declared by the *controlled* organisation, using the INDIGO ID of the controlling organisation in the `Controlled By` tab.

+In general, a relationship between two organisations is assumed to be a relationship between an organisation and its ultimate parent organisation.

 Working with and collecting data
 ================================